 Eureka Math relies heavily on the concrete, representational, and abstract model which reinforces the math concepts and reaches different learning styles.
 For students with a math disability, this instructional approach can be highly effective.

 Planning Using Eureka

-This post is the first part of a series that will take us through a lesson planning process that can be used with Eureka Math.
-This process can be used by any teacher, but will focus on how to best support students with disabilities in accessing this curriculum.
+This will take you through a lesson planning process that can be used with Eureka Math.
+This process can be used by any teacher for any student, but will focus on how to best support students with disabilities in accessing this curriculum.
 You will see snapshots of a planner that I use to capture the information discussed.